microsoft/pyright/docs/comments.md

 # pyright: strict
 ```

 Likewise, basic type checking can be enabled for a file.
+If you use `# pyright: basic`, the settings for the file use the default “basic” settings, not any override settings specified in the configuration file or language server settings.
+You can override the basic default settings within the file by specifying them individually (see below).

 ```python
 # pyright: basic